Written by Alex Wilson (5th edition),

-On 15 July 2015, the Commission proposed a new regulation on energy efficiency labelling as part of its summer energy package.
+In July 2015, the Commission proposed a new regulation on energy efficiency labelling as part of its summer energy package.
 The proposed regulation seeks to restore the A-G scale for energy labelling; create a mechanism for rescaling products that can accommodate further improvements in energy efficiency; establish a product database on energy efficiency; and introduce a safeguard procedure to improve national market surveillance.
-Detailed legislation on energy labelling of household appliances would subsequently be adopted in the form of delegated acts.
+The rescaling of different types of household products would be done through delegated acts from the Commission.
 While the proposal is supported by consumer and environmental groups, industry groups are concerned that a major change in energy labelling could have a negative impact on both producers and consumers, acting as a disincentive to greater energy efficiency.

 - March 2016: ‘Framework for energy efficiency labelling‘, (2nd edition)